 Lanark County: If you’re all about dairy, you’ll want to stop at the Balderson Cheese Factory for ice cream and fine cheeses.
 Every town in Lanark has their beloved ice cream parlour, like Scoops in Pakenham, Sweet Scoops in Smiths Falls, or the Almonte Ice Cream Shop – all within walking distance to a waterfront park.

-Ottawa Valley: In the Valley, local favourites include homemade treats from Brum’s Dairy in Pembroke and Tracey’s, headquartered in Renfrew but found in parks and beaches all over, like Burnstown Beach.
-Café Laurent, also in Burnstown, dishes out scoops in homemade, flavoured waffle cones.
+Ottawa Valley: In the Valley, local favourites include homemade treats from Brum’s Dairy in Pembroke.
+Café Laurent, in Burnstown, dishes out scoops in homemade, flavoured waffle cones.
 Have a scoop with a handful of fresh berries you hand-selected yourself for an added special touch at Hugli’s Blueberry Ranch near Pembroke.

 Frontenac County: Jossy’s Chill and Grill on Highway 7 is the quintessential road trip stop where you can start with a burger, fries, or poutine, and finish off with a cone or a sundae topped just the way you like it.